On track

 Karting

-Callum's journey to racing began unexpectedly in 2016.
+Callum's journey into racing began unexpectedly in 2016.
 While excelling as a competitive swimmer in Bristol—a sport inspired by his dad—a friend's 10th birthday party at an indoor karting track changed everything.
 Captivated by the experience, Callum asked to return.
-During his second visit, a poster for a junior indoor championship caught his eye, and soon he was on the track for his first race.
-That cold winter morning, Callum took first place, sparking a newfound passion and leaving swimming behind.
+During his second visit, a poster for a junior indoor championship caught his eye, and soon he was on track for his first race.
+That cold winter morning, Callum took first place, sparking a new passion and leaving swimming behind.

-After lessons and more indoor races, the staff suggested trying outdoor karting.
-Callum and his dad, knowing little about it, visited Llandow in South Wales and joined their Junior driving school.
-Competing in Junior Pro-Kart, Callum quickly made a mark, finishing second in his first championship.
+After more indoor races, the staff suggested trying outdoor karting.
+Callum and his dad, knowing little about it, visited Llandow in South Wales and joined the junior driving school.
+Competing in Junior Pro-Kart, Callum quickly made his mark, finishing second in his first championship.

-The next leap was to the faster Junior Rotax class at Clay Pigeon Raceway in Dorset, which became his karting “home” for the next few years.
-Progressing from non-licensed races to Motorsport UK events, Callum competed at multiple championships, including the prestigious British Championships, where he finished 11th in the A Final against world-class drivers.
+The next step was the faster Junior Rotax class at Clay Pigeon Raceway in Dorset, which became his karting “home” for several years.
+Progressing from non-licensed races to Motorsport UK events, Callum competed in multiple championships, including the prestigious British Championships, finishing 11th in the A Final against world-class drivers.